 The time limit for applications under both schemes is 2 years from the date of the incident.
 If an award is made under the scheme, compensation may be provided for personal injury and some financial losses.

 At Hilary Meredith Solicitors Ltd, we are experienced in assisting with criminal injury claims both at the initial claim and appeal stages.
-To discuss your claim free of charge with our Military Accident team contact us on 0800 124 4444 or start your claim now.
+To discuss your claim free of charge with our award winning team contact us on 0800 124 4444 or start your claim now.